mdornseif/appengine-toolkit2/docs/migration.rst

     from google.appengine.ext.deferred import defer
     from gaetk.infrastructure import taskqueue_add_multi
-    from gaetk2.tools import hujson2
     from gaetk.tools import slugify
+    from huTools import hujson2
     from huTools.unicode import deUmlaut
     from huTools import cache
+    from huTools.calendar.formats import convert_to_date, convert_to_datetime

 With this::

     from gaetk2.taskqueue import defer
     from gaetk2.taskqueue import taskqueue_add_multi
+    from gaetk2.tools.unicode import slugify
     from gaetk2.tools import hujson2
-    from gaetk2.tools.unicode import slugify
     from gaetk2.tools.unicode import de_umlaut
     from gaetk2.tools.caching import lru_cache, lru_cache_memcache
+    from gaetk2.tools.datetools import convert_to_date, convert_to_datetime

 s/import gaetk.handler/from gaetk2 import exc/